SageBoettcher/StatsCourseBook_2026/_build/html/_sources/0.1_PrepWork/MT_wk0_Colab.md

 * Bold font is indicated by double-star \*\*text\*\* --> **text**
 * Italic font is indicated by single-star \*text\* --> *text*

-You can find examples of all of these in my example notebooks
+You can find examples of all of these in the example notebooks

 ### Code cells

 These contain Python code

-Note that any code preceded by a hashtag # is a **comment** -  explanatory text that is visible to human readers but is ignored by the computer
+Note that any code preceded by a hashtag # is a **comment** -  explanatory text that is visible to human readers but is ignored by the computer.
+In other words, when you are writing code, you will be switching back and forth between two languages Python -- so you can talk to the computer -- and English (or your written language of choice) so you can talk to yourself/tutor/anyone else who might be reading your code.
+Make sure the "non-computer" language is commented out or else you may get an error.

 * Sometimes I **comment out** code in notebooks that I don't want to automatically run - you can then **uncomment** it (by removing the hashtags at the start of the lines) when you are ready to run it.
 * The code block below is "commented out" - students are invited to think ahead about what the output of the code will be, before deleting the hashtags and running the code to check their answer.